Zoom

 Broadcast

-The host can broadcast to all active breakout rooms at once either by typing a message (Broadcast Message) or broadcasting their voice (Broadcast Voice).
+The host can broadcast to all active Breakout for rooms at once either by typing a message (Broadcast Message) or broadcasting their voice (Broadcast Voice).

 The co-host can only broadcast to rooms by typing.

-The Broadcast feature requires that both the host and the listener has the desktop app version 5.11.9 or higher.
+The Broadcast feature requires that both the host and the listener have the desktop application version 5.11.9 or higher.
 The Broadcast feature also works in Zoom’s browser version.
 You can find the Broadcast buttons in the Breakout Rooms window.

 Broadcast Message

-Both the host and the co-host can send typed messages to all breakout rooms at once.
+Both the host and the co-host can send typed messages to all breakout rooms at the same time.
 Open the Breakout Rooms window, select Broadcast and then Broadcast Message.
-Enter your message and select Broadcast.
+Type your message and select Broadcast.

 The text appears at the top of the users’ windows: